Gear Guide Gear Talk Latest Trending

 The Value

 There are so many used skis and ski clothing out there that go unloved and could use a home.
-Often, gear that was used lightly for a season or two.
-Manufacturers often design the gear to last for upwards of five years.
-That means there are loads of ski products out there that have plenty of life in them left, and not because they’re faulty.
-People ditch used gear for any number of reasons—whether it’s because they’re over the look of it, it doesn’t fit their needs, or they’re the type to upgrade the gear every year.
-Most used gear (and everything we sell here) still have long lives to live.
+Often, gear that was used lightly for just a season or two.
+Manufacturers design the gear to last for upwards of five years.
+That means there are loads of used ski products floating around out there with plenty of life left in them.People ditch used gear for any number of reasons—whether it’s because they’re over the look of it, it doesn’t fit their needs, or they’re the type to upgrade the gear every year.
+Most used gear (and everything we sell here) has a long usable life ahead of it.

 The Sustainability

-But, making a new product is inherently consumptive.
+But making a new product is inherently consumptive.
 You’re still using resources and energy to make that product and transport the goods.
 There’s also a significant amount of waste produced.
 Think about all those rectangular products being cut and shaped into skis.
 Industry leaders estimate that for every pair of skis made, a third ski is essentially thrown away with the waste.

-Buying Used Skis: Frequently Asked Questions
+Buying Used Ski Gear: Frequently Asked Questions

 What should I look for when buying a used ski?

 The condition of the edges is crucial to check.
 Take a few minutes to examine every inch of them.
 Look for cracks, compressions, and separations.
-Cracks and separations are the big ticket red flags which should be an immediate “no thanks”.
+Cracks and separations are the big-ticket red flags which should be an immediate “no thanks”.
 Compressions are more of a gray area, and we discuss that below.
 See how sharp they are, or if there are jagged “burrs” on them.
 Those aren’t deal breakers, but mean that you should probably get a tune before riding.

 We discuss top sheet wear a lot with customers.
 Dings and nicks are definitely not a structural issue; they’re purely cosmetic.
 Of course, if you want a good-looking ski, all the more power to you!
 But, cosmetics won’t lessen the functional life of the skis.
 Topsheet separations, on the other hand, raise some concerns.
 It’s not a dealbreaker, but something you’ll need to get repaired.
 If it’s something that’s been there for a while, it’s possible water has gotten in the core.